toolswatch/vFeed/README.md

 [![Compatibility](https://img.shields.io/badge/CVE-Compatible-yellow.svg)](https://cve.mitre.org/compatible/compatible.html#ToolsWatch)
 [![Compatibility](https://img.shields.io/badge/OVAL-Compatible-yellow.svg)](http://oval.mitre.org/adoption/participants.html#ToolsWatch)

-**vFeed Framework** is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema.
+**vFeed API / Database** is a CVE, CWE and OVAL Compatible naming scheme concept that provides extra structured detailed third-party references and technical characteristics for a CVE entry through an extensible XML/JSON schema.
 It also improves the reliability of CVEs by providing a flexible and comprehensive vocabulary for describing the relationship with other standards and security references.

-vFeed utilizes JSON-based format outputs to describe in detail vulnerabilities.
+vFeed API generates a JSON-based format outputs to describe in detail vulnerabilities.
-They can be leveraged as input by security researchers, practitioners and tools as part of their vulnerability description.
-In fact, the standard syntax is easy to interpret by humans and systems.
+It can be leveraged as input by security researchers, practitioners and tools as part of their vulnerability description.
+The standard syntax is easy to interpret by humans and systems.

-The mandatory associated **vFeed.db (The Correlated Vulnerability and Threat Database)** is a detective and preventive security information repository used for gathering vulnerability and mitigation data from scattered internet sources into an unified database.
+The mandatory associated **vFeed DB (The Correlated Vulnerability and Threat Intelligence Database)** is a detective and preventive security information repository used for gathering vulnerability and mitigation data from scattered internet sources into an unified database.
+The vFeed DB must be obtained directly from [vFeed IO](http://www.vfeed.io)

 * Open security standards:
     * [CVE](http://cve.mitre.org)